mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes_library.rst

    & ~                                            && ~ &&\; \quad \text{where } \langle \bigwedge_{i \in I^\varphi} \forall {W_i} \ldotp f_i \Rightarrow X_i(g_i), \PBES^\varphi \rangle = R_{\land,\sigma}(\varphi, V \cup W)\\
    & R_{\land,\sigma}(\exists W\ldotp f, V)       && = &&\; \langle \forall d \ap \singletonD \ldotp (\exists W\ldotp f) \Rightarrow X_\FALSE(\singletonelem), \emptyset \rangle\\
    & R_{\land,\sigma}(\exists W\ldotp \varphi, V) && = &&\; \langle \forall d \ap \singletonD \ldotp \mathit{true} \Rightarrow \tilde{X}(V), (\sigma\tilde{X}(V) = \exists W \ldotp \varphi) \rangle
    \end{alignat*}

-For the `pbessolvesymbolic` we have introduced a so-called pre-SRF form where all :math:`f_{ij}` can contain propositional variables related to identifying counter example information, these are called `Zpos` and `Zneg` by convention.
+For `pbessolvesymbolic` we have introduced a so-called pre-SRF form where all :math:`f_{ij}` can contain propositional variables related to identifying counter example information, these are called `Zpos` and `Zneg` by convention.
+We refer to these as pseudo-simple formulas.
-In the transformation from PBES to pre-SRF we have the rules above, where all `f` might contain these propositional variables, and in addition to that we introduce the following rules (subsuming the corresponding original rules):
+In the transformation from PBES to pre-SRF we have the rules above, where all `f` are pseudo-simple formulas instead of simple formulas, and in addition to that we introduce the following rules (subsuming the corresponding original rules):

 .. math::